This vehicle is currently in stock at Ford Ashford and can be purchased from Preston Motor Park Fiat and Volvo.

 We pride ourselves in only providing cars of the highest of standards - all vehicles are taken through a pre-delivery inspection and are fully HPI checked for your peace of mind.
 We price our vehicles for sale on the basis of age, condition and mileage.
 The vehicles for sale may have previously been used for business or hire purposes and so may have had multiple users.
 Where we hold documents relating to vehicle history, these are available for inspection on request and we are happy to address any specific queries before you view or make an offer to purchase any vehicle.

 You chose Preston Motor Park Fiat and Volvo.Get Directions

 You can buy this car from the following dealers:

 All vehicles can be purchased from your local Motorparks dealer regardless of their physical stock location.

 Service Log Book

-ABS+Electronic Brake force Distribution, ESP with traction control + emergency brake assist, Hill start assist, Torque vectoring brake
+ABS+Electronic Brake force Distribution, Active city stop, ESP with traction control + emergency brake assist, Hill start assist, Torque vectoring brake

 Easy fuel capless refuelling system, Electric boot release

 Digital clock, TFT cluster screen, Trip computer